Avoid sunburn, dry skin and infections.

 Provide extra protection for your face and eyes by wearing sunglasses or a brimmed hat (or both!).
 Sunglasses will keep you from squinting, which can contribute to crow’s feet wrinkles around your eyes.

-“Eye protection can also help protect your eyes from prolonged sun exposure, which can contribute to cataracts, cancer and eye growths,” said Dr. Cabell.
+“Eye protection can also help protect your eyes from prolonged sun exposure, which can contribute to cataracts, cancer and eye growths,” says Dr. Cabell.
 “Look for glasses with UV protection or sport a broad-brimmed hat.”

 5. Change out of wet bathing suits and workout gear